chaoxW/Project1_GUI_Python_Automation_Test/README.md

 # Project1 unit test for GUI automation test

-Use Selenium and framework unittest to make the automation test, generate the test report with HtmlTestRunner
+Use Selenium and framework unittest to make the automation test, generate the test report with HtmlTestRunner, use POM (page object module) to build the test framework.

 Contents: